 “The second and third segments have not changed a whit: it's just that the first ten minutes have turned into “everyone in the country is working hard.”
 Previously, no matter how dry the reporting about meetings and leaders' activities may have been, it was at least news that basically contained the “Five Ws” (apart from “what? and “why?).
 However, now you don't hear “today,” “yesterday,” or even “the day before yesterday.”
 It's all about “the first half of the year” or even “for the past few years.”
 Compared to moving news how “the country's great efforts to broaden areas and channels for private investment” “extols and demonstrates the new fighting force,” we'd be better off seeing what the leaders have been busy doing, and how many meetings have been held at the Great Hall of the People.

+CCTV has made a great efforts to increase its presence overseas.
+It is broadcast in six languages and has more than 50 bureaus abroad with plans to increase this number to 80.
+Its international programs outperform Japan’s NHK in terms if quality and quantity.
 CCTV reaches 30 million Chinese living overseas.
 It has international channels broadcasting in English, French, Spanish, Russian, Arabic and other languages.
 The network is leasing space in Manhattan and building a United States broadcasting center in Washington.
 While American television networks are closing foreign bureaus CCTV is opening new ones and expanding its foreign coverage and hiring more overseas producers and journalists.
 CCTV distributed its mandarin language channel 4 and its English language channel 9 to overseas cable networks, usually in exchange for providing reciprocal landing rights in southern Guangdong province.